SarikaG13/Portfolio/README.md

 - Sections: Hero, Skills, Projects, Experience, Education, Contact
 - Fully responsive (mobile-friendly)
 - Zero dependencies — pure HTML + CSS + vanilla JS

-## How to Host on GitHub Pages

-1. Create a new GitHub repository named `portfolio` (or `your-username.github.io`)
-2. Push the contents of this folder to that repo
-3. Go to **Settings → Pages → Source → Deploy from branch → main / root**
-4. Your site will be live in a few minutes!

 ## Tech Stack
 - HTML5, CSS3, Vanilla JavaScript